-- The contractor shall provide detailed process and code documentation. - The contractor shall provide App features documentation. - The contractor shall support development and updates of a security authorization package for the App following the process requirements documented in GSA IT Security Procedural Guide 12-67: Securing Mobile Devices and Applications.
+- 3. The contractor shall provide clear and concise documentation so that future developers and programmers can understand the processes used and are able to enhance, edit or build upon the original App.
+All source code information prepared for this App is the property of the GSA Federal Acquisition Service and GSA IT. - The contractor shall provide detailed process and code documentation. - The contractor shall provide App features documentation. - The contractor shall support development and updates of a security authorization package for the App following the process requirements documented in GSA IT Security Procedural Guide 12-67: Securing Mobile Applications and Devices.